JacobK233811/MQuicker/README.md

   <a href="MacSetUp\setup.sh"><li>Download the ZIP file and Miniconda</li></a>
   <a href="MacSetUp\setup2.sh"><li>Install required packages and run the file</li></a>
 </ol>
-<a href="MacSetUp\launch.sh">Copying and pasting this</a> or finding the launch.sh file within <em>C:/MQuicker/MacSetUp</em> and running it in Terrminal will open MQuicker.
-Also, a shortcut to this program called "MQuicker - For Desktop" should appear on your Desktop (specifically <em>C:/Users/YOURNAME/Desktop</em>).
+<a href="MacSetUp\launch.sh">Copying and pasting this</a> or running <em>sh launch.sh</em> in your Terminal will start the program.
-Setting Terminal as the default program to open .sh by right clicking the icon, selecting Open With -> Choose Another App -> Always Use this App to Open .sh Files -> More Apps -> Look for an App on Your PC and then find and choose Terminal to easily access MQuicker from the Desktop.</p>

-<h1 id="2m">One-Step Set Up on Mac (Only for Those Who Have Python [test by entering pip in Terminal])</h1>
+<h1 id="2m">One-Step Set Up on Mac (Only for Those Who Have Python [test by entering pip3 in Terminal])</h1>
 <ul>
-  <li>It is highly recommended to use Cmnd+Click to open each of these in a new tab and then copy their contents into Terminal program on your computer.</li>
+  <li>It is highly recommended to use Cmnd+Click to open each of these in a new tab and their copy their contents into Terminal program on your computer.</li>
-  <li>Find Terminal by going to Spotlight Search (top right of the screen) on your computer and typing Terminal.</li>
+  <li>Find Terminal by going to Spotlight Search (magnifying glass in the top right of the screen) on your computer and typing Terminal.</li>
   <li>To paste text into Terminal, use Cmnd+V. You may not see all of the lines if you scroll up, but that is simply Terminal limiting your scrolling.
 They are there.</li>
   <li>During this step, several Python windows will open and then close one-by-one.
 Please do not be alarmed by this as it is a normal part of set up.</li>
 </ul>
 <ol>
   <a href="MacSetUp\setup_for_python_users.sh"><li>Download the ZIP file, Create a Virtual Environment, and Run the File</li></a>
 </ol>
-<a href="MacSetUp\launch.sh">Copying and pasting this</a> or finding the launch.sh file within <em>C:/MQuicker/MacSetUp</em> and running it in Terrminal will open MQuicker.
-Also, a shortcut to this program called "MQuicker - For Desktop" should appear on your Desktop (specifically <em>C:/Users/YOURNAME/Desktop</em>).
+<a href="MacSetUp\launch.sh">Copying and pasting this</a> or running <em>sh launch.sh</em> in your Terminal will start the program.
-Setting Terminal as the default program to open .sh by right clicking the icon, selecting Open With -> Choose Another App -> Always Use this App to Open .sh Files -> More Apps -> Look for an App on Your PC and then find and choose Terminal to easily access MQuicker from the Desktop.</p>

 # Codes